NTIG-Uppsala/elevhalsa-skylt/README.md

 ## Definition of Done

++ All group members shall understand the code
-+ Tests should be green.
++ Tests shall be green.
-+ Code should be commented.
++ Code shall be commented.
-+ Code and documentation should be uploaded on GitHub.
++ Code and documentation shall be uploaded on GitHub.
-+ Code should follow the coding conventions in place.
++ Code shall follow the coding conventions in place.
-+ Content/Documentation should go through spellchecker.
++ Content/Documentation shall go through spellchecker.

 ## Raspberry Pi Credentials
     username: pi